You already had a good night of sleep at your hotel / apartment in Porto, and now it is time for breakfast.

 - Personally I don’t fancy pretentious places, which is why most of the places on this list are down to Earth, traditional Portuguese pastry shops.
 But trust me, they are all damn good! 🙂

 With no further delay, let’s find out about…

 The best places for breakfast in Porto

 Rua de Cedofeita, 585

-I’ve been going almost everyday to Padaria Cristal since I was a little girl.
+I’ve been going almost everyday to Padaria Cristal, in the lovely Cedofeita neighborhood, since I was a little girl.
 This pastry shop in Porto is a delight – everything is fantastic, from all the bread varieties (rye, beetroot, carrot with seeds,…) to the traditional Portuguese pastries and pies.

 My all time favourites are the recently introduced courgette and ginger cookies, which I like to get over an espresso.Over lunch they have a delicious soup, as well as some sandwiches.
 But the best time to get to Padaria Cristal is definitely in the morning as this is one of the top places for breakfast in Porto!